-Read on to learn about the causes, home remedies, treatments, and preventive steps for teenage wrinkles.
+Keep reading to know about the possible causes, home remedies, treatments, and preventive steps for wrinkles in teenagers.

 Are Wrinkles Normal For Teenagers?

 It is usually uncommon for youth to develop deep wrinkles or even fine lines.
 The dermis, the middle layer of the skin, contains fibers called elastin and a protein called collagen (1).
 Adequate elastin and collagen are responsible for smooth, supple, and wrinkle-free skin.
 The dermis loses these substances as it ages, and that is why we develop wrinkles as we grow older.
 However, there is sufficient elastin and collagen in the skin during the teenage years, and wrinkles are uncommon during this phase.